XanaduAI/MrMustard/doc/development/development_guide.rst

 The ``-e`` flag ensures that edits to the source code will be reflected when importing Mr Mustard in Python.

-Julia packages
+Increased numerical stability using Julia [optional]
 ------------------
+Converting phase space objects to Fock space can be numerically unstable due to accumulating floating point errors.
+To resolve this, the conversion can be performed with extended-precision arithmetic.
+To use this feature, an installation of `Julia <https://github.com/JuliaLang/juliaup#installation>`_ is required (version 1.9.3).
-The required Julia packages can be installed as follows:
+The required Julia packages (i.e. `PyCall <https://github.com/JuliaPy/PyCall.jl>`_ and `MultiFloats <https://docs.juliahub.com/MultiFloats>`_) can be installed as follows:

 .. code-block:: console